Book Summary: Trillion Dollar Coach

 - Building networks of reciprocity

 - Sell Sell Sell – How to understand people

 About: Imteaz Ahamed works in the digital space for RB.
-At the tender age of 6, in the early 90’s his father bought him a 386 PC for $3000, the best investment he could’ve ever made for his son.
+In the early 90’s at the tender age of 6, his father bought him a 386 PC for $3000, the best investment he could’ve ever made for his son.
 Imteaz also mentors early stage startups & entrepreneurs from all over the world and is avid fan of hackathons.
-He is also aStartupBus Conductor and Alumni – the most intense 72 hour startup hackathon in the world.
+He is also a StartupBus Mentor and Alumni – the most intense 72 hour startup hackathon in the world.